immanuelobani/Building-Expert-Domain-Model-Sagemaker/README.md

 # Model Evaluation

 Before fine-tuning the Llama2 model, an evaluation was performed to assess its performance on the given task.
-The evaluation results are documented in the Model_evaluation.ipynb notebook.
+The evaluation results are documented in the Model_Evaluation_UdacityGenAIAWS.ipynb notebook.

 # Model Fine-tuning

 The fine-tuning process involved training the Llama2 model on a domain-specific dataset to improve its performance on the target task.
-Details of the fine-tuning process can be found in the Model_fineTuning.ipynb notebook.
+Details of the fine-tuning process can be found in the Model_FineTuning.ipynb notebook.

 To visually demonstrate the impact of fine-tuning, screenshots of the model's response before and after fine-tuning are provided.